51-52 Calthorpe Road

 My name is Natasha Williams and I am a experienced Adult, Children and Adolescent Cognitive Behavioural Psychotherapist.

-I have over 14 years experience of working on a one to one basis with individuals, which includes adults, children, adolescents and their families from different ethnicities, cultures, religions and genders.
+I have 20 years experience of working on a one to one basis with individuals, which includes adults, children, adolescents and their families from different ethnicities, cultures, religions and genders.
 I have worked with people form different social groups and professions, including college and university students.
 Many of the individuals I have worked with have been suffering from very difficult circumstances which will include being victims of sexual, physical and emotional abuse, who would have abuse, loss, alcohol/drug abuse, ongoing mental health problems and who were in need of practical and emotional support.